Bounty shag: Description

 IUCN classifies this species as Vulnerable because its very small population and breeding range renders it susceptible to stochastic events and human impacts.
+However, some data indicates that its population is presently stable.
 The Bounty Islands are a nature reserve and are free of introduced predators.
 In 1998, they were declared part of a UNESCO World Heritage Site.
 The islands are uninhabited and are seldom visited, so human interference is minimal.